PX4/PX4-Devguide/en/advanced/rtk_gps.md

-# u-blox M8P RTK GPS Configuration
+# RTK GPS Background Information

 RTK (Real Time Kinematic) increases GPS accuracy to centimeter-level.
 It uses measurements of the phase of the signal's carrier wave, rather than the information content of the signal, and relies on a single reference station to provide real-time corrections, providing up to centimetre-level accuracy.